uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 ##AUTHOR COPIES

-Authors will be able to order copies of The Work *or any other work from Alliteration Ink* at cost to the publisher.
+Authors will be able to order print copies of The Work *or any other work from Alliteration Ink* at cost to the publisher.
 These copies may be sold by the authors;  these do not count toward royalty calculations.

+Authors will have a free electronic copy in ePub, Kindle, and PDF formats made available to them.
+These may not be redistributed.

+*optional* Each author will have one print author copy sent to their address of choice for free.

 ##PUBLISH-BY OR REVERT